ibm-cloud-docs/Cloudant/guides/replication_guide.md

 It is helpful to leave the feature on if your replication is to resume efficiently from its last known position.

 ## Permissions
+{: #permissions}

 Admin access is necessary to insert a document into the `_replicator` database.
-The login credentials that are supplied in the source and target parameters do not require full admin rights.
+The login credentials that are supplied in the source and target parameters do not require full admin permissions.
 It is sufficient if the credentials are able to:

 -   Write documents at the destination end.